-Exploration and evaluation expenditures are expensed in the period they are incurred except for expenditures associated with the acquisition of exploration and evaluation assets through a business combination or an asset acquisition.
+Exploration and evaluation expenditures are expensed in the year they are incurred except for expenditures associated with the acquisition of exploration and evaluation assets through a business combination or an asset acquisition.
 Significant property acquisition costs are capitalized only to the extent that such costs can be directly attributed to an area of interest where it is considered likely to be recoverable by future exploitation or sale.
-Development costs relating to specific properties are capitalized once management has made a development decision.